 No, I wouldn’t freeze the salad itself, although cooked pasta freezes beautifully by itself.

-Just pop the cooked pasta into a suitable container and leave it in the freezer until you need to use it.
+If you intend to freeze the pasta you should cook it for slightly less than the time stated on the packet, drain and cool.
+Place the cooled pasta into a suitable container and leave it in the freezer until you need to use it.

 Let the frozen pasta defrost in the fridge and then mix in the ingredients for the salad.
 Let it come to room temperature before eating.

-Why not pin this recipe for orzo pasta summer salad to your pinterest board so you can make it later.
+Why not pin this recipe for orzo pasta salad to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 (Click the stars to rate this recipe)